TallesOlvr7/estudies-php-mvc/README.md

 ﻿# MVC studies with PHP:

- Project for managing an institutional library
+Project for managing an institutional library using pure PHP with a focus on learning MVC.